-It’s based on a recipe found in ‘Daily life in Elizabethan England’ by Jeffery Singman and I’ve adapted it to suit modern times (and taste!).
+It’s based on a medieval ale bread recipe found in ‘Daily life in Elizabethan England’ by Jeffery Singman and I’ve adapted it slightly to suit modern times (and taste!).

-- Great read to bake with a flavour twist (the beer!)
+- Great bread to bake with a flavour twist (the beer!)

 MY OTHER FAVOURITE BREAD RECIPES